1849 (C) Liberty Gold Dollar - Open Wreath

 Description

 The 1849 (C) Liberty Gold Dollar - Open Wreath is a Gold Dollar produced at the Charlotte Mint as part of the Liberty Head Gold Dollars 1849-1854 series.
-With a mintage of 11,634, this is a scarce issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath, while the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
-Designed by James Barton Longacre.
+With a mintage of 11,634, this is a scarce issue — ranked 2nd of 6 mint variants by mintage, with 1% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath and the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
+First year of the gold dollar.
+Both Open Wreath and Close Wreath varieties exist at Philadelphia.
+The 1849-C Open Wreath is a key date from the Charlotte Mint.
+Struck at the Charlotte Mint in North Carolina, which struck gold coins from 1838 until the Civil War closed it in 1861 — all Charlotte mint coins are scarce.
+Estimated market value ranges from $279K to $938K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 12.7 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7506.
-The Gold Dollar was introduced following the California Gold Rush discovery of 1848, which flooded the market with gold and made a one-dollar gold coin practical.
-The tiny size makes high-grade examples scarce — many were lost, holed for jewelry, or heavily worn.
-The 1849-C Open Wreath is a key date.

 External References